nickbabcock/sff.life/content/blog/how-to-undervolt-gpu/index.md

 - Wait for the system to settle down (ie, the wattmeter converges to a reading)
 - Record what's being pulled from the wall, and max sensor info from HWiNFO.

-Then benchmark the gpu for timespy, the score you are interested in is the graphics score.
+Then benchmark the gpu with timespy.
+The score you are interested in is the graphics score.
 Use the process listed below

 ![timespy-score](./timespy-score.png "Timespy score we're interested in")